Kaustubh0410/ShelfMusic/docs/TECHNICAL.md

 - `src/App.tsx` — three modes (taste / similar / popular), state, debounced
   search.
 - `src/FeatureEqualizer.tsx` — renders each track's audio features as bars.
+- `src/AlbumCover.tsx` — fetches album art from the iTunes Search API at display time, with a generated SVG fallback when a track has no match.
+- `src/TrackModal.tsx` / `src/MultiSelect.tsx` — track detail modal and the
+  multi-select control used by the card flow.
 - nginx (`nginx.conf`) serves the built SPA and reverse-proxies `/api` to the backend, so the browser uses a single origin (clean CORS).